aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-ink-annotation/_index.md

 description: This page describes how to add an InkAnnotation to a PDF file.
 Also, you can set the line width of InkAnnotation.
 ---

-An Ink Annotation represents a freehand “scribble” composed of one or more disjoint paths.
+An Ink Annotation represents a freehand "scribble" composed of one or more disjoint paths.
 When opened, it shall display a pop-up window containing the text of the associated note.

 The [InkAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/inkannotation) represents freehand scribble composed of one or more disjoint points.
 Please try using the following code snippet to add InkAnnotation in PDF document.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.